meetnow/ADCountryPicker/README.md

 /// Optionally, set this to display the country calling codes after the names picker.showCallingCodes = true

-/// Flag to indicate whether country flags should be shown on the picker.
-Defaults to true picker.showFlags = true

 /// The nav bar title to show on picker view picker.pickerTitle = "Select a Country"